 Primary Maths Dictionary for Kids and Parents: A Guide To The Mathematical Terms Used In KS1 And KS2

-As many parents have realised that throughout their time studying maths in primary school, both at KS1 and KS2, your child will be introduced a huge number of maths vocabulary, much of which may seem baffling – both to them and to you.
+Throughout their time studying maths in primary school, both at KS1 and KS2, your child will be introduced a huge number of maths vocabulary, much of which may seem baffling – both to them and to you.

-Fortunately, we are here to help and our primary school maths glossary/dictionary for kids and their parents is, we hope, the solution to any questions and confusion.
-It’s an A to Z of meanings for all those words and phrases you’re not sure about from acute angles through to word problems.
+This primary school maths dictionary for kids and their parents is, we hope, the solution to any questions and confusion.
+It’s an A to Z maths glossary of meanings for all those words and phrases you’re not sure about from acute angles through to word problems.

-This is not a comprehensive glossary of every basic mathematical term that could come up throughout your child’s school life (as that would be too overwhelming), but it includes the key ones they will need to form solid foundations in primary maths and onto secondary school and GCSE maths.
+It is by no means a comprehensive list of every mathematical term that could come up throughout your child’s school life (as that would be too overwhelming), but it includes the key ones they will need to form solid foundations in primary maths and onto secondary school and GCSE maths.

 This article is part of our series designed for parents supporting home learning and looking for home learning packs.
 It is suitable for those families doing regular or flexible home schooling or as part of additional support you may need during any lockdowns and time away from school due to Covid-19.